Links for Palaeobotanists

 Ruud J. Poort, Henk Visscher, and David L. Dilcher: Zoidogamy in fossil gymnosperms: The centenary of a concept, with special reference to prepollen of late Paleozoic conifers.
 The National Academy of Sciences, PNAS 1996 93: 11713-11717.

-Olaf Ronneberger, Lehrstuhl für Mustererkennung und Bildverarbeitung, Institut für Informatik, Albert-Ludwigs-Universität Freiburg: Automatic Identification and Counting of Airborne Pollen Grains.
+Olaf Ronneberger, Lehrstuhl für Mustererkennung und Bildverarbeitung, Institut für Informatik, Albert-Ludwigs-Universität Freiburg: 3D Invariants for Automated Pollen Recognition.
+PDF file (57.8 MB!), Dissertation.

 David Ward Roubik and Jorge Enrique Moreno Patiño (website is hosted by the Smithsonian Tropical Research Institute): Pollen and Spores of Barro Colorado Island.
 Spore and pollen images from the plates of their 1991 book, published by the Missouri Botanical Gardens.